rbishop/hash_smash/README.md

 `Hash#smash` takes a deeply nested hash and compresses it to a single level.
 The new key names will be the old hierarchy of keys as strings separated by periods.
-This is useful for when you are going to send a hash to another data format, such as JSON that will be used on the client-side.
+This is useful for when you are going to send a hash to another data format to be used by another language, such as JavaScript for use with the [Polyglot](https://github.com/airbnb/polyglot.js) library for I18n.

 ## Installation